cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Introduction

-This document describes CPace which is a protocol for two parties for deriving a strong shared secret from a low-entropy secret (password) without disclosing the secret to offline dictionary attacks.
+This document describes CPace which is a protocol for two parties for deriving a strong shared secret from a shared low-entropy secret (password) without exposing the secret to offline dictionary attacks.

 The CPace method was tailored for constrained devices and specifically considers efficiency and hardware side-channel attack mitigations at the protocol level.
 CPace is designed to be compatible with any group of both prime- and non-prime order by explicitly handling the complexity of cofactor clearing on the protcol level.
-CPace comes with both, game-based and simulation based proofs where the latter provides composability guarantees.
+CPace comes with both, game-based and simulation-based proofs where the latter provides composability guarantees.
 As a protocol, CPace is designed to be compatible with so-called "single-coordinate-only" Diffie-Hellman implementations on elliptic curve groups.